OlexiyPukhov/OlexiyPukhov/README.md

 <h1 align="center">Hi 👋, I'm Olexiy Pukhov</h1>
-<h3 align="center">Previous 3.5/4 PharmD H.Bsc, current M.Sc student doing research in Pharmacy using data science predominantly in R and ML to understand economic pharmacist labor patterns to improve public health.
+<h3 align="center">Previous 3.5/4 PharmD H.Bsc, M.sc doing research in Pharmacy using data science predominantly in R and ML to understand economic pharmacist labor patterns to improve public health.
 Also I am making new projects to incorporate AI in healthcare/pharmacy to improve patient health and pharmacist working conditions.
 Also creating other products for startups with vector databases and setting up systems for it. </h3>

 Most of the contributions are in private repos for Aiskyra or for other clients.
 There are a few public repos.